Last week, Yvette told us what she really loves about Romania. This week we'll discover the story of Duncan Ridgley.

 One of the biggest problems of living here and doing business here is that everyone sees you as a tourist, even though I’ve lived here for 7 years.
 You’re treated like a tourist and you’re expected to pay a tourist price, which is annoying, but on the other side if you adapt to the way of living here and understand how things work it’s ok.

 It’s a different culture here, different from the one from England.
-When you go to England, they explain what the culture is, when you came to Romania no one will tell you that it’s difficult to make things done.
+When you go to England, they explain what the culture is; when you come to Romania, no one will tell you that it’s difficult to get things done.
 There’s no teamwork in Romania, it’s pretty hard to make 7 people work together, to achieve something.
-There’s a saying here ”don’t trust anyone, just trust me and my cousin”.
+There’s a saying here:” Don’t trust anyone; just trust me and my cousin”.
 But when everyone tells you that, you’d end up saying ”I won’t trust anyone’’.
 And that’s how I learned to do everything by myself.
-So I had to understand how Cartea Funciara (Land registration) works, how the topograf from 200 years ago from the Austro-Hungarian Empire works to how the Environment Department works and so on.
+So I had to understand how Cartea Funciara (Land registration) works, how the topography from 200 years ago from the Austro-Hungarian Empire works to how the Environment Department works and so on.
 You have to know everything about what kind of bricks to buy, to how much is the price for old bricks to new bricks, how much is a ”stejar casa” (oak house).

 6. I assume it was challenging to move to another country.
 Have you given up something?

 The fact that you must do everything by yourself it was the most challenging thing.
-I miss my friends from England, I don’t miss English humor but instead, I miss humor that I understand.
+I miss my friends from England.
+I don’t miss English humour, but instead, I miss humour that I understand.
 When all the Romanians are laughing about a joke and then they are starting to explain it to me I’m like ”you have explained the joke now, it’s gone, guys... ”.
 So I miss understanding what everyone is talking about since my Romanian is not very good.
-Every time I want to talk to somebody I must go through a translator which is frustrating.
+Every time I want to talk to somebody, I must go through a translator, which is frustrating.
 A lot of people call me ”englezoi”, I’m not Duncan, I’m the English guy, even though I know these people for 7 years.

 7. What was the hardest thing to do after you came here?